cyrils/renogy-bt/README.md

 | Renogy Battery RBT50LFP48S | BT-2 | ❓ |
 | RICH SOLAR 20/40/60 | BT-1 | ❓ |
 | SRNE ML24/ML48 Series | BT-1 | ❓ |

+**Note:**

+If you have multiple devices connected to a single bt module (daisy chained or using communication hub), you need to find out the individual device Id (aka address) of each of these devices.
+Connect one device at a time to figure out this from output log.
+The default broadcast address of 255 will work only for single devices.

 ## References